-- Next, she’ll spread on hot wax, then place small cloth strips on top.
+- Next, they’ll spread on hot wax, then place small cloth strips on top.

-- When the wax sets, she’ll quickly pull off the strips one at a time and your unwanted hair is ripped away with them.
+- When the wax sets, they’ll quickly pull off the strips one at a time and your unwanted hair is ripped away with them.

 Shop for a Clean Salon

 This is a delicate area of your body!
 Find a reputable place that keeps it clean.

 - Look for a salon that belongs to The Salon Association.